 When I moved away from the city it got harder and harder to find a place that I really liked.
 And forget finding a place late at night.
 So I decided to make my own.
 After several failed attempts I came across a recipe that change everything for me.
 I felt like I had finally found the secret to getting the right flavor.
 Guess what it was…BACON.
 I know… how wonderful right.
 So now in the time it takes me to bake bacon, I can make delicious shrimp fried rice too.

 Warning...
-I use a wok to make fried rice but you could use a curved frying pan to get the same results.
+I use a wok to make fried rice but you could use a curved frying pan or a heavy bottom skillet to get the same results.

 Bacon and Shrimp Fried Rice